frankmeza/rust-notes/3_5_control_flow.md

 # Control Flow

-- if expressions, and loops do much of the heavy lifting in Rust control flow
+- if expressions, and loops do much of the heavy lifting in Rust control flow.

 ## 1. If Expressions

 These are essentially identical to standard Javascript.

+- These are more like IF *statements* to me, they are executing code but still not returning a value...

 ```rust
 fn main() {